bw3740/wally-kc-streetcar/README.md

 * Prompt user for "North" or "South" if they don't specify it for bi-directional stops

 ## Credits
-Brad Walters & Matt Burke @ The Nerdery
+Brad Walters & Matt Burke